-Important IP and source code tips for developers and clients
+Important IP and source code tips for developers and founders

 One of the most important yet frequently overlooked aspects of software development and consulting is the issue of intellectual property (IP) and software ownership.
 It can be easy to make assumptions about source code ownership when working with a developer, but both the developer and the client need to be informed and up to date about any and all contracts, copyrights, or licenses associated with a software project.